mSewaha/tangy-mkdocs-build-action/README.md

 # tangy-mkdocs-build-action

-This GihUb Action will compile your MkDocs site and Deploy it to GitHub Pages using one of the default themes.
+This GitHub Action will compile your MkDocs site and Deploy it to GitHub Pages using one of the default themes.
 It assumes that you have a `mkdocs.yml` file a in the top-level directory of your project and that the documentation source files (in Markdown format) are stored within the `docs/` directory.

 GitHub Action for building the Tangerine Documentation with Mkdocs and publish to GitHub Pages

-## Example Action Workflow for rour Repo
+## Example Action Workflow for your Repo

 ```YAML
 name: Build Documentation using MkDocs